By Brandon Heiblum

 There is particular salience in the thought of dying during prayer.
 Jewish prayer relies heavily on themes of peace and protection and serves for many as a conduit for safety and security.
 To interrupt these meditations with bloodshed- on the sabbath, and during a bris no less - is in one way the ultimate irony and in another the ultimate attack.
 The synagogue is for Jews perhaps the most tangible symbol we have for community, and the community is perhaps the most tangible symbol we have for Judaism.
 On the morning of October 27th, our symbols and our safety were gruesomely assaulted in the deadliest massacre against Jews in American history.

 One prominent aspiration of anti-Semitic violence is the dehumanization of its victims and their community at large.
 In Squirrel Hill, the shooting could not have had a more opposite effect.
 The stories of the dead are filled with life and their memories are now ingrained in the fabric of the entire American Jewry.
 Rose Mallinger was 97 and attending services with her daughter Andrea, who watched helplessly as her mother bled to death.
 Richard Gottfried was “everyone’s dentist,” and worked with interfaith couples to ease their transitions into marriage.
 Melvin Wax was 87 and would constantly say that the greatest joy in his life was his grandson.
 Irving Younger, a former little league coach, always insisted on helping congregates find their seats and their prayer books, despite them being in the same place every time.
 Dr. Jerry Rabinowitz, 66, was a pillar in the local medical community, and is remembered for pioneering HIV/AIDS treatment at a time when empathy for patients was regrettably scarce.
 Daniel Stein, 71, attended synagogue every single week without fail.
-Joyce Fienberg, 75, was a research specialist at the University of Pittsburgh, where for 30 years she cultivated over 30 years of close student relationships.
+Joyce Fienberg, 75, was a research specialist at the University of Pittsburgh, where for 30 years she cultivated close student relationships.
 Cecil and David Rosenthal were two brothers who were said to be inseparable, in life and in death.
 Bernice and Sylvan Simon, who died in the same room in which they wed more than 60 years ago, shared the last moments of their long life together while berated by gunfire, screams, and blood.

 Yet this is not nothing new.
 There exists ample archaeological and anthropological evidence of ancient discrimination, from the anti-Jewish edicts promulgated by Antiochus Epiphanes around 170 BCE (which sparked the Judean Maccabee revolt) to the Roman destruction of the Second Temple of Jerusalem in 70 CE.
 In the middle ages, Jews were subject to mass atrocities during the Crusades, expelled from England and France, and accused of the “Blood Libel,” or the charge that Jews would kidnap Christian children and drink their blood during ceremonies.
 Blame was also placed on Jews for the spreading the Black Plague, and in the 15th century, the Inquisition expelled, tortured, and killed Spanish and Portuguese Jewish victims.
 Later, the 19th century saw massive Pogroms and domestic violence target Jewish communities across Central and Eastern Europe, and the 1930’s and 40’s saw the largest organized genocide in human history take the lives of over 6 million Jews.
 These examples, albeit incomplete, sufficiently convey that violence against Jews is not novel to the 21st century.
 They also show, however, the staggering importance of confronting the anti-Semitic rhetoric that fuels this violence in an unflinching and uncompromising way- as well as acknowledging that such rhetoric has gained currency in the American political discourse.